thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 # Bustabit: Script / Predictor / Strategy --> FortunaBot
 We proudly present the groundbreaking FortunaBot, a Bustabit Automation Script.
 It is a powerful tool meticulously designed to maximize your profits and revolutionize your gameplay on bustabit.com Unlock the power of the Bustabit Automation Script

-## Introducing the Ultimate Bustabit Automation Script
+## Introducing FortunaBot - The Ultimate Bustabit Automation Script

 Are you ready to take your online gambling experience to the next level?
 Look no further!
 We proudly present the groundbreaking Bustabit Automation Script, a powerful tool meticulously designed to maximize your profits and revolutionize your gameplay on bustabit.com.